zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 At the end of the Hedy level sequence, kids master a subset of syntactically valid Python.
 Hedy is recommended for age 10+ years.

-{{< img src="/posts/python/figures/coding_with_kids/hedy.png" width="60%" align="center" >}}
+{{< img src="/posts/python/figures/coding_with_kids/hedy.png" width="80%" align="center" >}}

-#### Traditional proramming languages
+#### Traditional programming languages
-If you’re looking for more traditional programming languages for your child to progress on to you can best do that with 12 years of age and beyond.
+If you’re looking for more traditional programming languages for your child you can best do that with 12 years of age and beyond.
 Recommended are Python and languages that the World Wide Web is built on, particularly HTML, CSS, and JavaScript.
 Many options are available.
 For example:
 - [RaspberryPi Python Courses](https://projects.raspberrypi.org/en/pathways/python-intro)
 - [Udemy Python Course](https://www.udemy.com/course/teach-your-kids-to-code/)
 - [RaspberryPi course - Intro to web development](https://projects.raspberrypi.org/en/pathways/web-intro)

-Note that trying Python or another textual programming language doesn’t mean you can’t go back to tools like Scratch or switch between them for different purposes.
+Note that trying Python or another textual programming language does not mean you can’t go back to tools like Scratch or switch between them for different purposes.

 ### Online and on-site classes
 - [Tynker](https://www.tynker.com/): Full platform with visual and text-based coding classes, age 6+ years